dgaydukov/cert-aws/sa/files/sa.md

 * data updated very frequently (better to use EBS/RDS/DynamoDB)
 * archives with infrequent access (better to use Glacier)
 * dynamic web-sites (better to use EC2/EFS)
+There are 2 types of s3 endpoints:
+* REST endpoint - standard https endpoint, always available
+* static website - additional http-only endpoint, that you may activate if you need quick solution.
+Difference from REST:
+    * you have to explicitly enable it (by default disabled)
+    * only http is supported, only GET/HEAD method supported
+    * you can configure custom domain name, error page, 301 redirects (all this not supported for REST endpoint, in case of error - xml page with error shows, redirection - not supported)
+    * root request return index document (for REST - root request return list of object keys) So if you need quick website - enable static website, if you want more complex solution + https, then use CloudFront.
+Since s3 is global service but has region, 5 urls are possible:
+* default url without region        `https://s3.amazonaws.com/www.aumingo.com/index.html`
+* default url with region           `https://s3.us-east-1.amazonaws.com/www.aumingo.com/index.html`
+* bucket name first without region  `https://www.aumingo.com.s3.amazonaws.com/index.html`
+* bucket name first with region     `https://www.aumingo.com.s3.us-east-1.amazonaws.com/index.html`
+* static website (http only)        `http://www.aumingo.com.s3-website-us-east-1.amazonaws.com` (there is no way to set https for static website, if you need https - use CloudFront)
+* static website (with dot)         `http://www.aumingo.com.s3-website.us-east-1.amazonaws.com`
 You can upload/download file by parts:
 * MPU (multipart upload) - your large file uploaded as parts, and on server they are assembled into single file:
     * by default you can upload file up to 5GB, with MPU you can upload object up to 5TB